asciifaceman/cm10/README.md

 ### OLED Screen
 This project is set up to support a 128x64 I2C screen via the Adafruit library.
+It only displays when the clock is halted by the button input on D2

 # Configuration
 Configuration is provided dby [config.h](config.h)